jpn--/larch/book/intro.md

 of choice models.
 Many (but not yet all) of the core features of Larch have been moved over to this new platform.

-*You can still use the old version of Larch as normal.* If you want to try out the new version, just import `larch.numba` instead of larch itself.
-All of the compatible examples in this documentation are being migrated over to the new platform, but the old examples remain available for now under the [Deprecated Examples](deprecated-examples) section.
+If you want to try out the new version, just import `larch.numba` instead of `larch` itself.
+These docs adopt the convention of `import larch.numba as lx`.
+All of the compatible examples in this documentation are being migrated over to the new platform, but the old examples remain available under the [Legacy Examples](deprecated-examples) section.
+If you're not ready for all this awesomeness, or if you need to use some features of Larch that are not yet in the new version, **you can still use the legacy (i.e. "old") version of Larch as normal.**

 :::{note}
 This project is very much under development.
 There are plenty of undocumented functions